Hi! I’m Shaba the Giraffe

 Holding the record of the tallest land mammal, the giraffe is an iconic African animal.
-The giraffes many specialiSed adaptations has created its own unique niche on the Savannah.
-The giraffes’ long neck enables it eat the top leaves of the African acacia tree, no other animal can do this.
-Their 45 to 53cm long prehensile tongue wrap in between the long thorns of the Acacia tree.
-To prevent sunburn their tongue is also dark blue.
+The giraffes’ many specialised adaptations has created its own unique niche on the Savannah.
+The giraffes’ long neck enables it to eat the top leaves of the African acacia tree, no other animal can do this.
+Their 45 to 53cm long prehensile tongue wraps in between the long thorns of the Acacia tree.
+To prevent sunburn, their tongue is dark blue.
 Thick saliva protects their mouth from the bite of stinging ants which inhabit many trees.

 |HEIGHT||5.3 m (male), 4.3m (female)|